StopRoadDeaths.ie and Workplace Risk

 The launch of StopRoadDeaths.ie is both powerful and necessary.

 It gives visibility to a stark reality: road deaths in Ireland have risen sharply, reversing years of progress.
-Families are grieving.
-Communities are shaken.
-Public confidence in road safety leadership is under strain.
+Families are grieving, communities are shaken and public confidence in road safety leadership is under strain.

-The campaign challenges citizens to contact their local TDs and demand action.
-That is welcome.
+The #NOTASTATISTIC campaign challenges citizens to contact their local TDs and demand action.
+That is very welcome.

-But there is one dimension that risks being under-emphasised in the wider debate: Driving for work.
+But there is one dimension that risks being overlooked in the wider debate: Driving for work.

 When Driving Is Work, Road Risk Is Workplace Risk